-- 6.1 All Leave of Absence requests should be accompanied by appropriate third party supporting evidence. - 6.2 Leave of Absence on appropriately evidenced medical grounds will usually be authorised providing that the evidence is acceptable.
-Where relevant a translation in English must be provided. - 6.3 Examples of acceptable third-party evidence include (but are not limited to): - GP/Consultant/Hospital letter on headed paper; - Letter from a Solicitor: - Letter from a Counsellor or other authority; - Copy of the funeral booklet/order of service or Death Certificate; - Bank Statement or letter from the Student Loans Company, Court letters etc.; - Police Case Reference number and report.
-Crime reference number on its own will not be sufficient to support claim and medical letter or police report explaining the effect would be more appropriate - 6.4 Medical evidence must contain information including - a.
-Confirmation that the ongoing treatment/ medication is affecting the student - b.
-Dates of any consultations with a GP/Consultant and outcomes of the meetings: - c.
-Dates of the affected period of time (this must cover the date of the assessment): - Information on how the illness or medication has affected the student's performance, ability to attend University, concentration or completion of assessments - 6.5 Evidence provided does not have to be an original document.
+- 6.1 All Leave of Absence requests should be accompanied by appropriate third-party supporting evidence. - 6.2 Leave of Absence on appropriately evidenced medical grounds will usually be authorised providing that the evidence is acceptable.
+Where relevant, a translation in English must be provided. - 6.3 Examples of acceptable third-party evidence include (but are not limited to): - GP/Consultant/Hospital letter on headed paper. - Letter from a Solicitor. - Letter from a Counsellor or other authority. - Copy of the funeral booklet/order of service or Death Certificate. - Bank Statement or letter from the Student Loans Company, Court letters etc. - Police Case Reference number and report.
+Crime reference number on its own will not be sufficient to support claim and medical letter or police report explaining the effect would be more appropriate.

+6.4 Medical evidence must contain information including

+- a.
+Confirmation that the ongoing treatment/ medication is affecting the student. - b.
+Dates of any consultations with a GP/Consultant and outcomes of the meetings. - c.
+Dates of the affected period of time (this must cover the date of any assessments/module delivery). - d.
+Information on how the illness or medication has affected the student's performance, ability to attend University, concentration, or completion of assessments. - 6.5 The evidence provided does not have to be an original document.
 We accept photocopied/scanned documents, but we may request to see an original document for authentication purposes.
-All photographs/screenshots have to be a good quality, not faded or cropped and all information should be clearly displayed.
-Photographs of injuries or illnesses are not appropriate and won't be considered.
+All photographs/screenshots must be of good quality, not faded or cropped, and all information should be clearly displayed.
+Photographs of injuries or illnesses are not appropriate and will not be considered.

-- 6.6 If you are waiting for the evidence and are worried it will not arrive in time, you should still apply for Leave of Absence, but highlight that you are still waiting evidence and report when it's likely to arrive - 6.7 For apprenticeship students all leave of absence requests must be accompanied by evidence of employer agreement to the duration of the leave of absence - 6.8 UCB reserves the right to check the legitimacy of any evidence provided.
-If any submission is found to be fabricated or altered, then the student may be investigated. - 6.9 Examples of reasons for requesting Leave of Absence, which are unlikely to be accepted, include problems with equipment or technology, lost work, travel difficulties, holidays or moving house
+- 6.6 If you are waiting for the evidence and are worried it will not arrive in time, you should still apply for Leave of Absence, but highlight that you are still awaiting evidence and report when it is likely to arrive. - 6.7 For apprenticeship students all leave of absence requests must be accompanied by evidence of employer agreement to the duration of the leave of absence - 6.8 UCB reserves the right to check the legitimacy of any evidence provided.
+If any submission is found to be fabricated or altered, the student may be investigated in accordance with the University's Code of Practice on Discipline. - 6.9 Examples of reasons for requesting Leave of Absence, which are unlikely to be accepted, include problems with equipment or technology, lost work, travel difficulties, holidays or moving house.